 Additionally, as at the date of this Listing Prospectus, it is unclear as to how the September 2014 Law of Ukraine "On Special Regime of Local Self-Government in Certain Regions of Donetsk and Luhansk Oblasts" will be implemented.
 On 17 March 2015, Parliament amended the above law to provide that the special regime for self-government in certain regions of the Donetsk and Luhansk Oblasts is conditional upon there being successful local elections for the new self-governing authorities.
 Such elections are required to be held in accordance with Ukrainian law, democratic principles and subject to certain other conditions, including, inter alia, withdrawal of all illegal military groups and weaponry from Ukraine.
 On 31 August 2015, Parliament adopted, with a majority of 265 votes, in first reading, a draft law proposing certain amendments to the Constitution of Ukraine regarding the decentralisation of power and, in particular, the reform of the status of local government and administrative-territorial units.
 The proposed amendments provide for a specific procedure for the implementation of local self-government in several districts of the Donetsk and Luhansk regions, which are to be regulated by a separate law.
 The draft law requires a minimum of 300 votes in favour to be passed into law and was scheduled to be voted on by close of the parliamentary session ending on 2 February 2016.
 On 20 January 2016, 51 Members of Parliament made a submission to the Constitutional Court of Ukraine (the "CCU") regarding the interpretation of the term "next regular current parliamentary session" with a view to determine whether there was a timeframe after 2 February 2016 allowing further vote on the draft law.
-As of the date of the Listing Prospectus, the CCU is considering the submission and the adoption of the draft law by Parliament remains pending.
+On 15 March 2016, the CCU decided that the draft law proposing certain amendments to the Constitution of Ukraine regarding the decentralisation of power can be adopted by Parliament after 2 February 2016 under the condition that a minimum of 300 Members of Parliament vote in favour of the draft law.
 The political and economic consequences of granting special status to the Donetsk and Luhansk regions remain unknown, as does whether their new status may have a material adverse effect on Ukraine's economy and political stability and thus on the ability of Ukraine to perform its obligations under the Notes and the GDP-linked Securities.